Lorenzen Wright

-Lorenzen Vern-Gagne Wright (November 4, 1975 – July 19, 2010) was an American professional basketball player for 13 seasons in the National Basketball Association.
-He was drafted seventh overall in the 1996 NBA draft by the Los Angeles Clippers and played for the Atlanta Hawks, Memphis Grizzlies, Sacramento Kings, and Cleveland Cavaliers.
+Lorenzen Vern-Gagne Wright (November 4, 1975 – July 19, 2010) was an American professional basketball player for thirteen seasons in the National Basketball Association (NBA).
+He was drafted seventh overall in the 1996 NBA draft by the Los Angeles Clippers and also played for the Atlanta Hawks, Memphis Grizzlies, Sacramento Kings and Cleveland Cavaliers.

-Wright went missing on July 18, 2010, and was found shot to death 10 days later.
-In December 2017, his ex-wife Sherra Wright-Robinson was charged with facilitating his murder; a year and a half later, she pled guilty.
-Her friend, Billy Ray Turner, was convicted of first-degree murder, conspiracy to commit first-degree murder, and attempted first-degree murder in March 2022, and received a life sentence in prison.
-Widespread coverage of his disappearance, as well as his status as a popular Memphis figure, led to the prosecution of his murder being highly publicized in Memphis.
+Wright went missing on July 18, 2010, and was found shot to death ten days later.
+In December 2017, his ex-wife Sherra Wright-Robinson was charged with facilitating his murder; a year and a half later, she pleaded guilty.
+Her friend, Billy Ray Turner, was convicted of first-degree murder, conspiracy to commit first-degree murder, and attempted first-degree murder in March 2022, receiving a sentence of life imprisonment.
+Wright's status as an NBA player and local celebrity in Memphis led to the prosecution of his murder being highly publicized.

 Early life and college

 Raised in Oxford, Mississippi, Wright played for Lafayette High School in Mississippi before moving to Memphis, where he spent his senior year playing for Booker T. Washington High School.
 He played all levels of basketball in Memphis – high school, collegiate, and professional.
 His father, Herb, was a professional basketball player who competed in Finland, and once had a tryout with the Utah Jazz.
 When Wright was seven years old, Herb was working for the Memphis Police Department when he was paralyzed by a gunshot to the back.

 Wright was recognized as a Third Team All-American by the Associated Press as a sophomore at the University of Memphis.
 Wright was a member of Kappa Alpha Psi.